org-roam/org-roam-bibtex/README.md

 ## Quick-start

-You can get `org-roam-bibtex` up and running by pasting the following codes in your [init-file](https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html):
+You can get `org-roam-bibtex` up and running by pasting the following sexps in your [init-file](https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html):

 ### With `use-package`
 ```el